ABHAY-05/Whatsapp-message-spammer/README.md

-# Whatsapp-message-spammer
+# WhatsApp Message Spammer
-It spams whatsapp messages to someone

-**modules to be installed(pip install {Module name})**
+WhatsApp Message Spammer is a Python script that automates sending multiple messages to a recipient on WhatsApp Web.

+## Required Modules (Install with `pip install {Module name}`)

 1. pyautogui
 2. webbrowser
 3. time

-## Steps
+## Getting Started

-1. python has to be installed in your pc
+To use this script, make sure you have Python installed on your computer.

-2. edit the spam.txt according to your messages that you want to spam
+1. Edit the `spam.txt` file to include the messages you want to send as spam.

-3. now run the code in your terminal
+2. Run the script in your terminal.

-4. enter the name of person you want to spam the messages
+3. Enter the name of the person you want to spam messages to.

-5. if you are facing any error while running in whatsapp web then you need to take screenshot of whatsapp web by yourself and edit as given in search.png file.
+4. If you encounter any issues when using WhatsApp Web, you may need to take a screenshot of WhatsApp Web yourself and edit it as described in the `search.png` file.

+## Disclaimer

+Please use this script responsibly and only with the consent of the recipient.
+Excessive and unsolicited spamming can violate WhatsApp's terms of service and lead to penalties.

+Happy Spammin'!